Scottsdale Activities and Tours

 Saturday, November 9

 Afternoon Golf at the Arizona Biltmore – $100 per person (includes green fees and golf cart).
-Pre-registration required (4-5 hours: transportation not provided ) Tee times between 1:37 and 2:27 PM (approx 8 minute intervals)
+Pre-registration required – deadline to register is Oct 25th.
+(4-5 hours: transportation not provided ) Tee times between 1:37 and 2:27 PM (approx 8 minute intervals)

 After a great conference, why not relax with a few of your colleagues and play a round of golf?
 We will Uber/Taxi to the course and tee-off at a PGA 18-hole golf course in the heart of Phoenix.
 Rolling fairways, pristine lakes, and lush beauty are a few of the features of the Arizona Biltmore.
 The golf course offers bold challenges and enjoyable play to even the most demanding golfer.
 Tee off with us and appreciate the game the way it was meant to be played – in style.